sdoerig/TestRest/README.md

 TestRest
 ========

 POC Testing frame work for RESTfull Servers.
+It allows you to define your test in a YAML file.
+For a more detailed information please have a look at the Wiki pages (still sparse - but I'm on my way).

 Installation
 ============
-Clone this repo
+* Clone this repo.
+* You'll need a RESTfull server you would like to test.

 Prereq
 ======